 Today we’re chatting alcohol.
-Its seems like I haven’t mentioned more than two-words about alcohol on the blog before (though my clients and I do talk about it) and it’s something I get questions about pretty often.
-This week especially, I’ve had clients bring it up.
+Its seems I haven’t mentioned more than two-words about alcohol on the blog before (though my clients and I do talk about it) and it’s something I get questions about often.
 So I figured it was a great time to open up some conversation on intuitive drinking.

 “How can I continue to honor my body and listen to my hunger cues while having a drink or two?”

-“I feel like I need to be black and white with drinking.
+“I feel like I am black and white with drinking.
 Either I have none or I go overboard.
 Is this normal?”

 So let’s get to talkin’!
 At the end of this post I’ll leave you with a list of a few of my favorite drinks.
 Sound good?

-Disclaimer: This post is coming from my personal opinion/experience and is for the person who does not have a problem with drinking.
+Disclaimer: This post is my personal opinion/experience and is for the person who does not consider themselves an alcoholic.
 If you struggle with alcohol, talk to someone more qualified to give you advice in this area.
 If you’ve decided to swear off drinking because of some serious pain it’s caused in your life – good for you.
 This post is not for you.
 Keep doing what you’re doing!
-Everyone – take this post lightly; this is only my personal experience with alcohol.
-This is not necessarily “advice,” rather, it’s just one persons (my) perspective.
-Do what works for YOU.

 After a drink or two, things feel a little light, fun, a little silly, and everything is a little more relaxed.